UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_001_assignment_creation_submission_grading_test_description.md

 30. Click on "Import"
 31. Verify the import success message.
 32. Clear the app storage
-33. Login as a teacher.
+33. Login to the app using the teacher username and password.
 34. Click on "Courses" tab.
 35. Click on the course name.
 36. Click on "Edit" button.